To walk from Langada to the small church of Stavros (via Agios Theologos) is one of the most scenery and beautiful routes on Amorgos island.

 Take a look at the Facebook album and see more beautiful pictures!

-Further information about this tour you will find in the book:
+Further information about the tour you will find in the book:

 Amorgos – A Visitors and Walkers Guide – P. & H. Delahunt-Rimmer